walra356/CamiFITS.jl/docs/src/pages/manual.md

 NB.
 The .fits format is introduced to document and store images for further processing by dedicated software.
-Although `CamiFITS` makes the casting procedures available to the user, the typically remain hidden as they are called internally by the functions [`fits_create`](@ref), [`fits_extend`](@ref) and [`fits_read`](@ref).
+Although `CamiFITS` makes the casting procedures available to the user, these typically remain hidden as they are called internally by the functions [`fits_create`](@ref), [`fits_extend`](@ref) and [`fits_read`](@ref).